luluzhou1/alinush.github.io/_posts/2023-02-05-Why-you-should-probably-never-sort-your-Merkle-trees-leaves.md

 Since the client has computed the correct root on his own, the client can rely on the server's (non)membership proofs.

 {: .error}
-One thing worth emphasizing is that ad-hoc fixes to the problem of a potentially-incorrect digest are not worth it, especially since one can get a construction that needs no fixing from, e.g., a Merkle tr**i**e.
+One thing worth emphasizing is that ad-hoc fixes to the problem of a potentially-incorrect digest are not worth it, especially since one can get a construction that needs no fixing from, e.g., a [Merkle trie](#probably-use-a-merkle-trie).
 Specifically, it is not worth it to require the server to prove that it correctly sorted the leaves (e.g., via a SNARK).
 Also, it is not worth it to rely on fraud proofs when one can have provably-correct behavior all the time.
 Lastly, it is not worth it to probabilistically audit the data structure to see if you can find two incorrectly-sorted leaves.
 None of these approaches are worth it because there exist more secure Merkle tree constructions like Merkle tries.
 Plus, these constructions are easier to update and have smaller proof sizes!

 ### (Non)membership soundness definitions